 Because of its convenient location within walking distance from the popular gay area, this sauna is visited by a younger crowd.
 The best times to visit the sauna is during lunch, evenings, and at night in the weekend when people leave the clubs to go home.

 Sauna Bruc is a popular gay sauna, which is located close by Plaça de Catalunya.
 The staff is friendly, the atmosphere good and the sauna is kept clean at all times.
 The sauna is popular among an older crowd of all shapes and sizes, and both locals and tourists visit the place.
 With an entrance fee of 12.80, the sauna is also relatively cheap.

 Entrance: €12.80/€10 Concessions

 The best and by far busiest gay area in Barcelona is Montjuic.
 If you visit this magic mountain, you will find men at any time of the day.
 All kind of men go here: students, sports guys, tourists and mature men.
 Because of the size of the mountain, it can be hard to find the right place.
 The most popular spot is located on a slope Northeast of the Passeig de Jean Forestier.
 You can access this stroke from the parking station close to the golden stairs.
 However, several cruising areas can be found on Montjuic.
 Especially the area surrounding the Ethnographic and Archaeology Museums are interesting places to wander around.

 Nova Mar Bella

 The Mar Bella Beach is an openly gay and partially nudist beach in Barcelona.
 During the summer, there are plenty of guys swimming here and showing off their bodies.
 It can even be difficult to find a free spot!
-Cruising takes place in the clean and spacious toilets and in the bushes behind the beach.
-However, it would be wise to remain discrete.
+People meet near clean and spacious toilets and in the park behind the beach.

 Location: 41.401699, 2.215212